 Concerns about access to healthcare have resulted in regulations that make the sale of healthcare fundamentally different from other sectors of the economy.
 For instance, hospital EDs are required by law to stabilize anyone with an emergency condition regardless of their ability to pay.
 This creates several economic frictions.
 First, hospitals are effectively required to serve as “insurers of last resort” for care not paid for directly by patients or explicitly financed via public or private insurance (Garthwaite, Gross, and Notowidigdo 2018).
 Second, since only hospitals with EDs are covered by this mandate, some conditions may be treated in the relatively high-marginal-cost setting of the hospital ED when they could be more efficiently treated in other, lower-cost settings.
 Third, the uninsured are often unable to gain access to routine, preventive primary care and expensive pharmaceuticals.
 Thus, there is a concern that medical conditions that could have been managed early and at a lower cost instead develop into acute episodes that end up costing the entire system more than they otherwise would if there were more widespread insurance coverage.

 Differences in the ability to access healthcare can be seen in the data.
 Table 1 describes the use of hospital services by insurance status before the ACA.
 In our data, only 2.2 percent of the hospital visits for the uninsured were inpatient stays that did not originate in the ED.
 This is far less than the share for Medicaid patients (10 percent) and the privately insured (14.1 percent).
-Relatedly, three quarters of the inpatient visits for the uninsured began in the ED.
+Relatedly, three-quarters of the inpatient visits for the uninsured began in the ED.
 The corresponding numbers for Medicaid recipients and the privately insured are much lower, approximately 52 and 41 percent, respectively.
 Overall, those with private insurance had the lowest use of hospital services, which likely reflects the fact that those with private coverage are relatively healthy.

 These estimates suggest that while the uninsured do have access to healthcare through the ED, there are legitimate concerns that they lack access to more-discretionary and expensive healthcare services.
 Those concerns are often called the “access motive” for health insurance.
 The access motive argues that consumers need health insurance for reasons that extend beyond the need to smooth consumption across different states of the world, that is, the traditional economic rationale for insurance.
 Rather, an additional primary benefit of health insurance is to maintain access to healthcare for liquidity constrained populations (Nyman 1998; Besanko, Dranove, and Garthwaite 2016).